Polish citizenship through Jewish ancestry

 How does your office view applicants with Jewish ancestors who left Poland during or just after World War I, i.e. before the Act on citizenship of the Polish State of 20 January 1920?

-❝ Generally speaking, the emigrations that happened before the 1920 Act are treated the same regardless of the creed of the ancestor.
+❝ Generally speaking, the emigrations that happened before the 1920 Act are treated the same, regardless of the creed of the ancestor.
 Basically, Article 4 of the Little Treaty of Versailles stipulated that people with Polish ancestry and domicile in either the Russian, Austrian or German Empires, could apply for Polish citizenship at their respective consulates or authorities in general.
 This was the same for applicants pursuing Polish citizenship through Jewish ancestry.

 With Jewish ancestors, the emigrations tended to happen a little earlier than was the case with other emigrants.
 Therefore, with economic motivations to emigrate, a lot of those Jewish families left in the early 1920s.
 This makes our work more difficult because the records that are preserved in the State Archives are mostly from the late 1920s and 1930s.❞